Lettuce vs. Cabbage. Which one is a healthier vegetable?

 The acidity of both lettuce and cabbage can vary depending on environmental conditions and changes among cultivars.
 Lettuce and cabbage are slightly acidic foods.

 The pH values of different lettuce varieties usually fall between 5.9 to 6.2.
 Lettuce grown in winter has a lower pH value when compared to lettuce grown in the summer (1).

 The pH value for cabbages can be in the range of 5.2 to 6.8.
 Green cabbages usually have a pH value of 5.5 to 6.75 (2).

-Even though these vegetables are slightly acidic, they are not acid forming.
-Based on the potential renal acid load (PRAL), the acidity of lettuce is -3.1, making it alkaline.
+Even though these vegetables are slightly acidic, they are not acid-forming.
+Based on the potential renal acid load (PRAL), the acidity of lettuce is -3.1, making it alkaline-forming.
 The PRAL of cabbages has been calculated to be -2.8: also alkaline.
 The PRAL shows the capacity of the food to produce acids or bases inside the organism.

-Vegetables are known for their positive effects in weight loss diets.
-Like most vegetables, lettuce and cabbage are also low calorie foods, rich in dietary fiber.
-Cabbage has more calories than lettuce, but it also has more than twice the amount of dietary fiber.
+Vegetables are known for their positive effects on weight loss diets.
+Like most vegetables, lettuce and cabbage are also low-calorie foods, rich in dietary fiber.
+Cabbage has more than twice the amount of dietary fiber.

 Increased vegetable consumption prevents long-term weight gain and provides further food-specific guidance for the prevention of obesity, a primary risk factor for type 2 diabetes, cardiovascular diseases, cancers, and many other health conditions (3).

 Cabbage and lettuce have been a part of the original low-carb diet in the late 18th century and have not lost their importance in these kinds of diets since (4).